algosup/2024-2025-project-3-quickest-path-team-6/Documents/TestPlan/testPlan.md

 #### Smoke Testing

 Smoke testing is really useful when testing small critical aspects and/or features of a project.
-We would use it mainly on the algorithm and rest API by following test cases<sup><a href="#1">[18]</a></sup>.
+We would use it mainly on the algorithm and REST API by following test cases<sup><a href="#1">[18]</a></sup>.

 #### System Testing